We are happy to announce that BreMM19,

 - the conceptual clarity and intellectual rigor of the project;

-- the contribution the project makes to advancing current understanding;
+- the contribution the project makes to advancing current understanding of empirical research;

 - the content should not have been presented elsewhere in identical form.